UPPER EAST SIDE, Manhattan — The corner neighborhood drug store has been a life saver through the decades.

 There have been other proposals to reform the system and give the state a larger role.
 The local pharmacies sat they’re not being fairly reimbursed for the prescriptions from patients on Medicaid.

 Pharmacy Benefit Managers (PBM) decide many of the details of the pricing and rebate structure.

-Local pharmacies say they loose money on some prescriptions.
+Local pharmacies say they lose money on some prescriptions.